When Mental Illness Becomes a Jail Sentence

 “Community services aren’t available, so they end up in these de facto psychiatric facilities that we call jails, and they’re overwhelmed,” Boyer said.
 “It’s a lack of political will and funding.
 They’re spending tons more money to institutionalize people … so it doesn’t make sense.”

 While Derrick Clay waited in a Colorado jail for 55 days, his mother desperately pulled every lever she could think of to get him moved, in accordance with the law, to the state hospital in Pueblo.
 “I called the governor’s office, I called the legislature—and of course nobody knew anything,” she said.
-“I called insurance companies, medical providers, I of course talked to the jail.”
+“I called insurance companies, medical providers; I of course talked to the jail.”
 Eventually someone connected her with Disability Law Colorado, a protection-and-advocacy organization with a mandate to protect the legal rights of Coloradans with disabilities, which had been filing legal actions against the state over the long delays since 2011.

 Her son, she learned, was more than a hundred spots down on the waiting list to be transferred to Pueblo.
 “I was actually comforted to know he was on a list,” she recalled ruefully.
 She continued advocating for her son.
 “I said, okay, so you don’t have a hospital bed—how about getting someone over there to do behavioral restoration services?
 How about getting someone to begin treatment?
 How about, how about, how about.
 And there was nothing anybody would do but let him sit there and wait on the list.”